Almost every single time that a customer comes to me with problems training their cat, the #1 reason they give me is:

 "Oh, yummy treats are out, I bet they are trying to get my nails cut"

-The order seems like doesn't matter but the effect on the cat it's completely different.
-If we offer the treats before a bad experience, you can even train a cat to not like treats.
+The order seems like doesn't seem to matter, but the effect on the cat it's completely different.
+If we offer the treats before a bad experience, you can even train a cat not to like treats.

 What To Give a Cat That Doesn't Like Treats?